atulsharma47/Perfume-Shop/README.md

 <div align="center">

-### ⭐ If you found this project useful, consider giving it a Star ⭐
+### ⭐ If you enjoyed this project, consider giving it a Star!

-Made with ❤️ using React, Express.js and MongoDB Atlas
+Built with ❤️ using React, Express.js & MongoDB Atlas

 </div>